Sometimes known as hardboard siding, Masonite siding is an inexpensive option for siding that became popular in the late 1980s and early 1990s.

 Be sure to check your caulking regularly and have it replaced when needed so that your Masonite siding lasts longer.

-Also, masonite siding can avoid moisture damage by being painted on regular basis.
-To paint masonite siding use exterior-grade alkyd primer and then acrylic latex paint over the primer.
+Also, masonite siding can avoid moisture damage by being painted on a regular basis.
+To paint masonite siding, use exterior-grade alkyd primer and then acrylic latex paint over the primer.